Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 It is true that as early as the 1956 Suez War, the Israelis found an abandoned Russian plane abandoned by its Egyptian pilot, as the Egyptians hastily fled before the rapidly advancing Israeli Army.

-When he was almost 60, however, during a quarrel with the real head of the household, Joseph was told that without the family he would have had nothing.
+When he was almost 60, however, during a quarrel with the real head of the household, Joseph was told that without the family, he would have had nothing.
 Although the Christian Maronite soon apologized, Joseph didn’t forget it.
 He decided then and there to explore his “otherness” - his Jewish identity.
 This was something he had hardly given thought to before.
 He began to learn about Judaism and Israel.
 Although he maintained his loyalty to his adopted family, he also felt equally loyal to his newfound concern for Israel.
-Late in 1964 he contacted Israeli officials in Tehran (until 1979 Israel had a good relationship with Persian, non-Arab Iran) and Europe.
+Late in 1964, he contacted Israeli officials in Tehran (until 1979, Israel had a good relationship with Persian, non-Arab Iran) and Europe.
 He had something important to tell them.

-After Joseph first contacted the Israelis, there were many in Israel who preferred to drop the issue as unrealistic.
+After Joseph first contacted the Israelis, many in Israel preferred to drop the issue as unrealistic.
 But not Meir Amit.
 Even when Joseph began demanding more money and many in Israel pegged him as a conman, Amit pursued it.
-He had an ally in Yitzhak Rabin, Chief of Staff of the Israeli Armed Forces on the eve (and during) the Six Day War.
+He had an ally in Yitzhak Rabin, Chief of Staff of the Israeli Armed Forces on the eve (and during) the Six-Day War.
 They contacted a top agent in Baghdad, an American woman, and either on Israeli orders or on her own initiative (sources conflict) she decided to draw out Munir Redfa - a Christian Iraqi air force pilot and a member of Joseph’s adopted family.

 She exploited the connection to suggest a holiday in Europe in July 1966.
 He agreed.
 After a few days there, she “suggested that Munir fly to Israel with her.
 She had friends there who might be of service to him.”
 She pulled out a brand-new passport and tickets.

 He then knew that this had to have been planned from the start, and she hadn’t been attracted to him for who he was.
 But he also knew that she was making an offer that could be of great benefit to him.
-Not only would he be through with the bombing missions he so disagreed with - but the Israelis would also be paying him one million dollars.
+Not only would he be through with the bombing missions he so disagreed with, but the Israelis would also be paying him one million dollars.
 It was as attractive as it was dangerous.

 Munir wanted to see that not only his wife and children would be taken safely out of Iraq, but his parents and the rest of his extended family as well.
 Joseph would see to that.
-Joseph was concerned that of each family member knew that they were going to leave, it was inevitable, due to human nature, that someone would mention the fact to the wrong person, and the whole plan would go awry.
+Joseph was concerned that if each family member knew that they were going to leave, it was inevitable, due to human nature, that someone would mention the fact to the wrong person, and the whole plan would go awry.
 Therefore, many of the family members were never even told they were going to leave Iraq.
 As for Munir Redfa himself, not only did the Israelis agree to pay him very well and grant full protection to his family, but they told him that they would provide him “with Israeli citizenship, a home, and a job for life.”

 For the remainder of his stay in Israel, Munir Redfa and his Israeli handlers went over his planned escape again and again.
 “He was amazed to see that they knew almost as much about the goings-on at his airbase as he did.
 They knew the names of all the personnel, both Russian and Iraqi, and the layout of the entire base.
 They knew minutely the routine of training flights: long flights on certain days, short on others.”